Pressiix/monorepo-commerce/README.md

 - Get discount info by coupon code from API (read data from json files)
 - Can build Docker Image

-## Docker Setup

-This project includes Docker support for both the frontend and backend applications

 # Prerequisite for local development

 1. You need to install Node.js and Golang first